 All our rooms have en-suites or washbasins in the room and rooms without en-suites have accessible bathrooms nearby.

 Each bedroom has a TV point, and most of the rooms have a telephone point.

 We encourage our residents to personalise their rooms with their own photos and furniture.
 Personal possessions help residents feel at home, and provide extra stimulation and time for reminiscence.

-Tracy Brain is the deputy manager.
+Tracy Brain is the Registered Manager.

 I’m incredibly proud of the team here.
 Caring for the residents of Lansdowne Hill is more than a job – all our staff are friendly, professional and compassionate, whichever role they’re in.